Stewart Carmichael: Later work and death

 From the 1920s, Carmichael’s work was being championed by the poet C. M. Grieve (better known by his pen-name Hugh MacDiarmid).
 He claimed that “Carmichael’s studio in the Nethergate is like an oasis in the desert.”

 By this time, the other Dundee artists who had embraced symbolism and the Celtic Revival had returned to a more conventional style.
 Carmichael, on the other hand, continued to paint Celtic and Highland subjects as part of a wider fascination for Scottish history and culture.
 During the 1910s he had become an active member of the Dundee Highland Society, and would later become one of its chieftains.
 He was also elected a member of the exclusive Piper’s Bairns, who honoured him with a complimentary dinner in 1928.

-Of his later Celtic paintings, the most noteworhty is his mural, The Gaelic Bards.
+Of his later Celtic paintings, the most noteworthy is his mural, The Gaelic Bards.
 The five-foot-long study was first exhibited in 1935 in one of his annual studio exhibitions.
 The full-scale mural seems never to have been commissioned, but the study attracted considerable interest at the Dundee Art Society exhibition in 1936, and that same year Carmichael loaned the painting to the Dundee Highland Society as an illustrative backdrop to a lecture he gave on the Gaelic Bards.

 Carmichael would return to Celtic subjects during the remainder of his life, while still continuing in still life and landscape painting.
 The death of his wife Marion in 1941 was a major blow to him and his workload reduced significantly, though he continued to support the Dundee Art Society and to serve as a governor at Dundee College of Art.
 He died in 1950 at the age of 83, the last of a prodigious generation of Dundee painters.
 A memorial exhibition was held the following year.